Dalal1983/imageTalk/README.md

     ```

 3. Modification of the command line parameters
--To organize the data in the same format of the sample data, one just needs to modify the `train.py` launch parameter in the 'run.sh' script and designate the 'nn_type' parameter.
+-To organize the data in the same format of the sample data, one just needs to modify the `train.py` launch parameter in the `run.sh` script and designate the `nn_type` parameter.
 Then, the operation example can be directly run.
-There is no need to modify the data reading interface, 'reader.py.'
+There is no need to modify the data reading interface, `reader.py`
--Implementation of `python train.py -- help` can acquire detailed instructions of various launch parameters under the script of 'train.py'.
+-Implementation of `python train.py -- help` can acquire detailed instructions of various launch parameters under the script of `train.py`.
 Below are introduction of main parameters:

         - `train_features_path`: Designate the folder in which the training data are in.
 Use the self-defined data for training.
 The parameter must be designated.
 Otherwise, `Brown corpus` in the Internet is used for training.
 Meanwhile, `test_data_dir`，`word_dict`，and  `label_dict`  parameters are used in default.
         - `test_features_path`: Designate the folder which the test data are in.
 Without designation, the test cannot be conducted, unless the default corpus is used.